Frequently Asked Questions (FAQ’s)

 - $150 gift certificate for Art and Soul of Sebastopol

-- $150 gift certificate for Peoples’ Music in Sebastopol
+- $150 gift certificate for Bananas at Large in Santa Rosa

 - All students who earn a minimum of $150 in sponsorships are entered into a raffle for the following items (with the potential of more additions):

 - A yearly Parks Pass from Sonoma County Regional Parks

 - ALL STUDENT PARTICIPANTS will receive a gift certificate for a free cookie at SCS alumni-owned and staffed Sebastopol Cookie Company!